V-SLAMMERS/V-SLAMMERS.github.io/_posts/Tools and Tips/2022-09-25-Docker-image.md

 ```bash
 root@23kflkjasd8f:/home/slam#
 ```

-Then, you can modify the source code directly via terminal and can run your own code
+Then, you may modify the source code directly via terminal and test the changes you have made.